LeviKle/Connect-4/README.md

 # Connect-4
-Java program to play connect 4 on the terminal
+Created Connect 4 to be played on the terminal using Java OOP